demmer/node-cassandra-native-driver/doc/api.md

 Connect to the cluster specified by the given options and call the given callback when completed.

-* address: (required) comma separated list of one or more addresses to connect to
+* contactPoints: (required) comma separated string containing addresses of one or more hosts in the cluster
 * port: port on which to make the connection

 ## execute(query, params, options, callback)